Renaldo Nehemiah: Football career

 Despite never playing football in college, Nehemiah worked out in 1982 for several NFL teams, including the San Francisco 49ers, Pittsburgh Steelers, Washington Redskins, Dallas Cowboys, Philadelphia Eagles, New York Giants and New England Patriots; he signed with the 49ers.
 During his three years as a wide receiver he caught 43 passes for 754 yards, a 17.5 average, and four touchdowns.
-Although he was part of the Super Bowl winning team in the 1984 season, he did not play a major role.
-His football career is deemed by some to be a failure – many think it represents one of the most glaring mistakes ever made by 49ers head coach Bill Walsh – winning Nehemiah a comparison to the track star Jim Hines, who won an infamous nickname for his inability to catch the ball.
-However, Nehemiah's presence on the field would often force opposing defenses into deep coverage.
 Nehemiah was deemed expendable in 1985 when the 49ers drafted Jerry Rice in the first round, and he returned to the track in 1986.

 The Superstars

 Nehemiah was the only four-time winner of The Superstars, a made-for-television decathlon-style competition broadcast by ABC Sports (and during the late 1980s, NBC Sports).
 He won the event in 1981, 1982, 1983 and 1986.

 Management

 He is currently involved with Athletics Managers, a sports management and marketing agency.
 Clients he has represented have included Allen Johnson, Mark Crear, Justin Gatlin, Sha'Carri Richardson and 2012 400 meter Olympic Gold Medalist Kirani James.